mezzomondo/dejong/README.md

  End Do
 ```

-I choose this example in order to learn some "real world" Haskell (and I found it veri challenging), comments and suggestions are welcome.
+I choose this example in order to learn some "real world" Haskell (and I found it very challenging), comments and suggestions are welcome.